operasoftware/devopera/src/_extensions/acceptance-criteria.md

 - The summary must answer the question: what does your extension do?
 It must be composed of grammatically correct and complete sentences.
 - The description must answer: 1) How do you use the extension?
 2) What does the extension look like?
-- It must perform as described.
+- The extension must perform as described.
 - If defined, the support webpage must be relevant to the extension.

 ## Content {#content}